Shushtar (mode)

 Shushtar (شوشتر; Şüştər) is a musical modal system in traditional mugham music.

 This is the fourth and the smallest mode according to its amount of sounds.
 Sound line is created in amalgamation of two tetra-chords with different method.
 It has eight membranes and consists of 0.5-1-0.5 tone.
 In Shushtar mode the third membrane is the completive tone, the fourth membrane is Maye.
-It creates deeply sad feelings for the listener.
+It creates deep, sad feelings for the listener.
 Subgenres of Segah includes: Amiri, Shushtar, Masnavi, Movlavi, Tarkib, space for Shushtar.
 Other mugams relating to the Mugham are: Ovshary, Heydari.